jpreardon/good-morning-display/WORKLOG.md

 - Stop settings page from updating weather
 - Show current settings on load
 - Add some redirects around settings to make it less user hostile
+- Fix if statement in updateWeather function so it doesn't fail on other servers

 ### 2020-04-21